Role of Identity and Access Management (IAM) in Cloud

 Zero Trust offers a more adaptive, robust, and effective approach to access management in this evolving context.

-Key aspects of the role of Zero Trust in the future of access management
+Key Aspects of the Role of Zero Trust in Access Management

 • Enhanced Security Posture: By assuming that threats can originate from anywhere and that no user or device should be trusted by default, Zero Trust significantly strengthens an organization’s security posture.